Implementing 301 Redirects for a Seamless Transition to Fundraise Up

 WordPress

-If your website is built on WordPress, you can use the Redirection plugin to create easily create 301 redirects without needing FTP access to your web server.
+For WordPress websites, the Redirection plugin allows you to easily create 301 redirects without needing FTP access to your web server.

 Still need help?